Truthful advertising |

 Buy from a licensed Wisconsin dealer and you're protected by Wisconsin's motor vehicle trade practice law.
 Dealers follow the law when they advertise, display, and sell vehicles.
 You won't get the same protection if you buy from a private party.

-Expect these advantages when you buy from a licensed dealer:
+What to expect when you buy from a licensed dealer:

 Expect ads to say what they mean and mean what they say.
-An advertised price will include all charges you'll pay to buy a car (except tax, title, and registration).
+An advertised price will include all charges you'll pay to buy a car (except tax, title, registration and service fees).
 If an ad promises you a set price for your trade, you'll get that price for a trade of any age, condition, or mileage.
 You won't have to buy anything to get a gift offered "free" in an advertisement.
 (Also see

 Misleading car ads.)